sofisofa/electricity-consumption/README.md

-# Welcome to Electrical Consumption!
+# Welcome to Electricity Consumption!

 Work in progress...